BIRSBiointegration/whitePaper/manuscript.md

 ## Introduction

-### Multi-omics and multi-view single cell technologies

-- Do multi-omics answer our biological questions?
+### Comprehensive characterization of biological systems with multi-omics
+ - Single cell community has advanced technologies to enable concurrent processing of biological systems at multiple molecular resolutions

-    - Single cell community has naturally adopted a data-driven approach
+ - The lack of prior knowledge and gold standard benchmark naturally leads to a data-driven approach
-    - Helpful to complement with hypothesis-driven and mechanistic-driven approaches
-    - Technological advances will help refine our hypothesis (e.g. multi-modal studies focusing on a set of specific genes)
-    - Can inform how different levels of regulation are influencing each other

-- State-of-the-art

-Brief overview of our three hackathon studies

-- What do we hope to learn from multi-omics / multi view single cell studies
+### New single cell multi omics initiatives:
+ - Human Cell Atlas (HCA): assess variation in normal tissues
+ - Brain initiative and Allen Brain
+ - Human Tumor Atlas Network (HTAN): Single-cell, longitudinal, and clinical outcomes atlases of cancer transitions for diverse tumor types.

-What bulk TCGA has taught us:
+### What bulk multi-omics (e.g. TCGA, ENCODE) have taught us:
  - Type of omics that can answer a specific biological question
  - The value of open resources for methodological developments
  - New hypotheses

-New single cell multi omics initiatives:

- - Human Cell Atlas (HCA): assess variation in normal tissues
- - Human Tumor Atlas Network (HTAN):
-      Clinical, experimental, computational framework to generate three- dimensional atlases of cancer transitions for diverse tumor types.
-Single-cell, longitudinal, and clinical outcomes

--  Are our technologies ready?

-  Do technologies capture the information we want?

-  Our hackathons featuring cutting edge technologies have showed that:
+### Using hackathons to illustrate analysis standards and challenges for capturing biological information from multi-omics technologies
+ - Brief overview of our three hackathon studies highlighting state of the art challenges (e.g., spatial transcriptomics, cross-study analysis, epigenetic regulation)
-    - Issues with noise and experimental design
-    - Time lag between regulatory levels not addressed and many open questions remain (e.g methylation / gene expression)
-    - Direction of regulation not captured
+ - Challenges include issues with noise and experimental design, Time lag between regulatory levels not addressed and many open questions remain (e.g methylation / gene expression), Direction of regulation not captured
+ - We present our findings from hackathon case studies that helped us obtain benchmarks and define a common language for multi-omics

 - **Objectives of this paper**